anoushkaa15/Deep_Learning/README.md

 ### **3.1 Foundational Approaches in Vision Transformers**

 The shift from CNNs to Transformers in vision tasks is well-documented.
-Liu et al. (2021) introduced the Swin Transformer, a hierarchical vision transformer using shifted windows15151515.
+Liu et al. (2021) introduced the Swin Transformer, a hierarchical vision transformer using shifted windows.
 This architecture is crucial for our work as it provides strong feature representation while remaining computationally efficient, making it suitable for detecting subtle deviations in high-resolution aerial images16.
-Furthermore, Mia et al. (2023) in "ViTs Are Everywhere" highlighted that Transformers trained with self-supervised masked modeling demonstrate robust performance in domains where anomalies lack labels, validating our choice of architecture17171717.
+Furthermore, Mia et al. (2023) in "ViTs Are Everywhere" highlighted that Transformers trained with self-supervised masked modeling demonstrate robust performance in domains where anomalies lack labels, validating our choice of architecture.

 ### **3.2 Reconstruction-Based Anomaly Detection**